-Norwegian Air is close to reach an agreement with Italian leisure carrier Neos for the sale of two of its 787-9 Dreamliners amid the corona virus pandemic.
+Norwegian Air is close to reaching an agreement with Italian leisure carrier Neos for the sale of two of its 787-9 Dreamliners amid the coronavirus pandemic.

 These two 787-9s will join Neos fleet of four Dreamliners of the same model and replace Neos Air Boeing 767.
 Neos Air returned three 767s to the lessor recently.

 Currently, both of these Norwegian 787s are stored at Oslo.
 Due to global travel restrictions and low demand all 37 Norwegian Dreamliners are currently parked across airports in Northern Europe including its base at Oslo.